Simple Plan rocks against trafficking in Vietnam May 26

 Upon the invitation from End Exploitation and Trafficking Campaign (MTV EXIT), famous Canadian band Simple Plan together with well-known Vietnamese singer My Tam are going to rock My Dinh National Stadium on 26 May, against human trafficking.

-Upon the invitation from End Exploitation and Trafficking Campaign (MTV EXIT), famous Canadian rock band Simple Plan together with well-known Vietnamese singer My Tam are going to rock My Dinh National Stadium on 26 May.
+Upon the invitation from the End Exploitation and Trafficking Campaign (MTV EXIT), the popular Canadian rock band Simple Plan will perform at My Dinh National Stadium on May 26, 2025.
+Joining them is renowned Vietnamese singer My Tam, sure to elevate the concert experience.

-According to humantrafficking.org, Vietnam is among countries most suffered from human trafficking, for both sexual and labor exploitation purposes from Taiwan, Malaysia, South Korea, Laos, the United Arab Emirates, Japan, China, Thailand, Saudi Arabia, Libya, Indonesia, the United Kingdom, the Czech Republic, Cyprus, Sweden, Trinidad and Tobago, Costa Rica, Russia, and elsewhere in the Middle East.
+According to humantrafficking.org, Vietnam remains one of the countries most affected by human trafficking, with individuals subjected to both sexual and labor exploitation in various countries, including Taiwan, Malaysia, South Korea, Laos, the United Arab Emirates, Japan, China, Thailand, Saudi Arabia, Libya, Indonesia, the United Kingdom, the Czech Republic, Cyprus, Sweden, Trinidad and Tobago, Costa Rica, Russia, and several nations in the Middle East.

 Free French Movies Available On Local Streaming Platform During Tet Holiday